wizmariefa/csci305-ruby-lab/README.md

 # Pre-processing

 ## *Step 1:* Extract song title
+For steps 1-3 you will want to construct a method called: `cleanup_title` which takes a single string and returns a cleaned up string suitable for futher processing.
+The method name is required for the self-check specification testing.

 Each line contains a track id, song id, artist name, and the song title, such as:
 ```
  TRWRJSX12903CD8446<SEP>SOBSFBU12AB018DBE1<SEP>Frank Sinatra<SEP>Everything Happens To Me